julelang/manual/src/std/encoding-json.md

 ```
 Since this function designed for comptime type analysis, the type [T] should
 be valid type for comptime.
 The type [any], which is stores dynamic type, is not valid.
-Any unsupported type causes exceptional with [DecodeError.UnsupportedType].
+Any unsupported type causes exceptional with [UnsupportedTypeError].
 Any incompatible value for type, invalid literal or something else causes
-exceptional with [DecodeError.UnsupportedType].
+exceptional with [UnsupportedTypeError].

 Signed/Unsigned Integers, Floating-Points:
 	Decode as JSON numbers.